7 Signs You’ve Caught Your Partner In A Lie, Even If They Don’t Admit To It

 3. They Make A Lot Of Eye Contact

-Most people think that liars will avoid eye contact because they'll be embarrassed but — because so many people have heard this — people who lie a lot will actually do exactly the opposite.
-They'll go out of their way to keep eye contact with you, according to Psychology Today, so it seems like they're being more sincere.
+There's an unfortunate truth when it comes to spotting a lie — people who lie a lot are often really good at, so they can seem incredibly convincing.
+Most people think that liars will avoid eye contact because they'll be embarrassed but — because so many people have heard this — people who lie a lot might actually do exactly the opposite.
+They know what kind of eye contact looks like they're telling the truth, so they can use that to their advantage.
+In fact, liars will often go out of their way to keep eye contact with you, according to Psychology Today, so it seems like they're being more sincere.

 4. They Touch Their Face